NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/anisotropic-system.rst

 .. image:: ../figures/tutorials/anisotropic-systems/snapshot-dark.png
     :class: only-dark
-    :alt: Water confined in silica slit - Dipolar NMR relaxation time calculation
+    :alt: Water confined in silica slit with GROMACS - Dipolar NMR relaxation time calculation
     :width: 250
     :align: right

 .. image:: ../figures/tutorials/anisotropic-systems/snapshot-light.png
     :class: only-light
-    :alt: Water confined in silica slit - Dipolar NMR relaxation time calculation
+    :alt: Water confined in silica slit with GROMACS - Dipolar NMR relaxation time calculation
     :width: 250
     :align: right

-The system is made of 602 :math:`\text{TIP4P}-\epsilon` water molecules in a slit silica nanopore.
-The trajectory was recorded during a :math:`10\,\text{ns}` production run performed with the open source code GROMACS in the anisotropic NPzT ensemble using a timestep of :math:`1\,\text{fs}`.
+The system is composed of 602 :math:`\text{TIP4P}-\epsilon` water molecules confined in a slit silica nanopore.
+The trajectory was recorded during a :math:`10\,\text{ns}` production run performed using the open-source code GROMACS, in the anisotropic :math:`NP_zT` ensemble, with a timestep of :math:`1\,\text{fs}`.
-In order to balance the charge of the surface, 20 sodium ions are present in the slit.
+To balance the surface charge, 20 sodium ions are present in the slit.
-The imposed was temperature :math:`T = 300\,\text{K}`, and the pressure :math:`p = 1\,\text{bar}`.
-The positions of the atoms were recorded in the *prod.xtc* file every :math:`2\,\text{ps}`.
+The imposed temperature was :math:`T = 300\,\text{K}`, and the pressure was :math:`p = 1\,\text{bar}`.
+Atomic positions were saved in the **prod.xtc**
+file every :math:`2\,\text{ps}`.

 .. admonition:: Note
     :class: non-title-info